Moussa Deyaha: Free in Africa, Enslaved in Haiti, Lifelong Service in Boston

 Notes

 [1] Moussa Deyaha’s name was spelled as “Mousse” in Perkins family accounts.
+The obituary written by the Perkins family states that “His patronymic name was Deyaha.”
 He has also been referred to as Deyaha Moussa in recent articles.
 However, according to Dr. Emmanuel Akyeampong of the Harvard University Center for African Studies in an email dated February 20, 2023, his name was most likely Moussa Deyaha.
 “French territories tend to spell it Moussa and English territories Musa, the Arabic version of Moses.”
+It was a common Muslim name in West Africa.

 [2] Reminiscences of the Insurrection in St. Domingo, by Samuel G. Perkins, annotated by Charles C. Perkins, Reprinted from the proceedings of the Massachusetts Historical Society, 1886